What is Lit Protocol (LITKEY)?

 TLDR

-Lit Protocol (LITKEY) is a decentralized key management network that provides cryptographic infrastructure for secure automation, privacy, and cross-chain interoperability in Web3 and AI applications.
+Lit Protocol is a decentralized key management and encrypted compute network that provides the cryptographic infrastructure for secure automation, privacy, and interoperability across blockchains and AI applications.

 Deep Dive